mmiranda222/.statsuite/content/changelog/_index.md

 > This **minor** release includes a new version of all the JavaScript services and applications *(except keycloak)*.
 **compatibility:** tested and released in compatibility with the Eurostat **nsiws.net v8.18.2** and .Stat-Suite CORE release [elote](https://gitlab.com/groups/sis-cc/.stat-suite/-/milestones/70).

-major changes:
+non-backward-compatible changes:

 *None*

-significant and minor changes:
+backward-compatible enhancements and new features:

 - [dotstatsuite-data-explorer#164](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/164) Support the display in data views of  **irregular time periods and distinct points in time**. ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/preview-table/irregular-time-periods/))
 - [dotstatsuite-config#44](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config/-/issues/44) Add **Pingdom** code snippets, through using a **generic third-party tool integration config.**, for monitoring real users of the Data Explorer. ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-configuration/#third-party-tools-integration))